rparang/github-blog/content/coderbyte_scraping_solutions.md

 Title: Coderbyte Scraping and Solutions
-Date: 2014-07-31
+Date: 2014-06-15
-Tags: javascript, interviewing, google, blog
 Slug: coderbyte-scraping-solutions

-# Coderbyte Scraping and Solutions

-*over 6 years ago*
+*Originally published June 2014*

-I wrote a quick Node app to scrape submitted [challenges from Coderbyte](https://web.archive.org/web/20210622230023/http://coderbyte.com/CodingArea/Challenges/) and to save them locally.
-Find it here: [https://github.com/rparang/scrape\_coderbyte](https://web.archive.org/web/20210622230023/https://github.com/rparang/scrape_coderbyte)
+I wrote a quick Node app to scrape submitted [challenges from Coderbyte](https://coderbyte.com/CodingArea/Challenges/) and to save them locally.
+Find it here: [https://github.com/rparang/scrape\_coderbyte](https://github.com/rparang/scrape_coderbyte)

 If you've spent time on challenges through the browser and realized it may be nice to have these saved for other purposes, this may be helpful.